 The Debates are available in both official languages the next day.

 The Order Paper and Notice Paper is a two-part document published each day the House sits.
-Each section of the Order Paper and Notice Paper has many divisions and subdivisions, encompassing all the categories of business for which notice can be given or that can be brought before the House on a given day.
+Each section of the Order Paper and Notice Paper has many divisions and subdivisions, encompassing all the categories of business for which notice must be given or that can be brought before the House on a given day.

 The Order Paper is the complete and authoritative agenda of all items of business that may be considered by the House of Commons.